Signature SDEs from an affine and polynomial perspective: Power sequences of one dimensional diffusions with real-analytic characteristics

 \subsection{The polynomial case}

 We are now ready to state the moment formula.
 Again we will use the notation introduced at the beginning of the section. \begin{theorem} Fix $T>0$ and set $\Vcal$ as in \eqref{eqn20}.
-Then the process
+Then the process $\Xx:=(1, X, X^2, \ldots, X^n, \ldots)$ is $\Vcal$-polynomial with respect to the linear operator $L:\Vcal\to T((\R))$ given by